joomla/joomla-framework/docs/introduction.md

 There is no limit to the depth to which the auto-loader will search, providing it forms a valid path based on the camel case natural of the class name.
-Note that while acronyms and names such as HTML, XML and MySQL have a standard presention in text, such terms should observe camel case rules programmatically ("HTML" becomes "Html", "XML" becomes "Xml" and so on).
+Note that while acronyms and names such as HTML, XML and MySQL have a standard presentation in text, such terms should observe camel case rules programmatically ("HTML" becomes "Html", "XML" becomes "Xml" and so on).